 What’s a Podcast Hosting Service?

 A podcast hosting service is the middleman between you and your audience.
-The service generates an RSS feed when you create upload podcast episodes to your account.
+The service generates an RSS feed when you upload podcast episodes to your account.

 You’ll then connect your show to your WordPress website or podcast directories, like Spotify, using this RSS feed link.
 When someone attempts to play an episode, the platform pings your podcast hosting service and receives the episode’s audio file back via the RSS feed.
 In its most basic terms, no podcasts would exist without this connection and RSS link.